ghc/ghc/docs/users_guide/phases.rst

     then any modules which are required to be compiled for Template Haskell evaluation will generate byte-code rather than object code.

+.. ghc-flag:: -fpackage-db-byte-code
+    :shortdesc: Use byte-code from package DB dependencies
+    :type: dynamic
+    :category: codegen

+    GHC normally only considers local modules to be eligible for loading bytecode from interfaces for splices with :ghc-flag:`-fprefer-byte-code`.
+    When this flag is specified additionally, bytecode will be loaded from interfaces for all external package dependencies that provide it.

 .. _options-linker: